secreek/jerk/README.md

 *Make sure your destation folder exists!*

-After running jerk, goto your destation folder, and see the result
+After you see jerk backs off, go to your destation folder, and see the result.

 ## Example

 We've wrote a simple example to show you what jerk can do.
 To play with jerk, go to the `example` folder, make some changes to the `markdown` files, or edit the `template`s, and run jerk with

-`ruby ./jerk.rb -m ./example/markdown -t ./example/templates -d ./example/results`
+`ruby scripts/jerk.rb -m example/markdown -t example/templates -d example/results`

-and checkout what jerk has done for you in `examples/results` folder.
+and checkout what jerk has done for you in `example/results` folder.